News Explorer

 3. Click on the 'Import' button.

-In the iOS version of News Explorer, you have five options to add new feed subscriptions.
+In the iOS version of News Explorer, you have five options to add new feeds.

 • Add feeds from a webpage in Safari